December 29, 2023

 Bonus Depreciation

-For farmland investments, this may translate into the ability to deduct a portion of the property's purchase price at the time of acquisition.
-Farmland properties eligible for bonus depreciation include existing long-lived assets, such as mature trees and vines, as well as capital improvements like farm buildings, equipment, and irrigation systems.
+For farmland investments, this may translate into the ability to immediately deduct certain eligible components of a property's purchase price.
+Assets that may qualify can include existing long-lived biological assets (such as mature trees and vines), as well as capital improvements like irrigation systems, drainage infrastructure, farm buildings, fencing, and certain equipment.
+Eligibility depends on asset classification and applicable tax regulations.

 1031 Exchanges in Farmland